OSGConnect/tutorial-pegasus/README.md

 ```
 Note how the DAX is devoid of data movement and job details.
 These are added by Pegasus when the DAX is planned to an executable workflow, and provides the higher level abstraction mentioned earlier.

-In the tarball there is also a *submit* script.
-This is a convenience script written in bash, and it performs three steps: runs the dax generator, generates a [site catalog](http://pegasus.isi.edu/wms/docs/latest/creating_workflows.php#site), and plans/submits the workflow for execution.
+In the tarball there is also a `submit` script.
+This is a convenience script written in bash, and it performs three steps: runs the DAX generator, generates a [site catalog](http://pegasus.isi.edu/wms/docs/latest/creating_workflows.php#site), and plans/submits the workflow for execution.
 The site catalog does not really have to be created every time we plan/submit a workflow, but in this case we have a workflow which is used by different users, so changing the paths to scratch and output filesystems on the fly makes the workflow easier to share.
-See the *submit* file below:
+See the `submit` file below:
 ```bash
 #!/bin/bash